Frequently Asked Questions

 All the specialist timbers, fittings and parts needed are in stock at SaunaShop; to browse this section of our website (click here)

-For further information on this popular option where 'only the right size and shape will do' please e-mail or phone (free) on 0500 432 132 to discuss your needs.
+For further information on this popular option where 'only the right size and shape will do' please e-mail or phone 01722 746050 to discuss your needs.

-For most applications, electric stoves are easiest to install with the lowest purchase price (especially at SaunaShop!), are virtually maintenance-free and are enjoyed with low running costs too - typical domestic and light commercial stoves use only 50-75 pence per hour in electricity.
+For most applications, electric stoves are easiest to install with the lowest purchase price (especially at SaunaShop!), are virtually maintenance-free and are enjoyed with low running costs too.
 Click here to browse Electric Stoves

 Larger Outdoor Saunas may use Woodburning Sauna Stoves - we stock this type along with the necessary Chimneys and Heat Shields.
 Again, the higher cost of purchase and installation needs to be taken in consideration.

 Note sure which type would be best?
-Have a look at the Woodburning section of our website (click here) or call us for advice on Freephone 0500 432 132
+Have a look at the Woodburning section of our website (click here) or call us for advice on 01722 746050

 Yes, VAT is included in all SaunaShop prices